Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Requirements.md

 ![](img/Template_Requirements_Statuses.png)

 ## Types
 The following screen is displayed when you choose the "Types" link from the Requirements section of the administration menu:

 ![](img/Template_Requirements_114.png)

 The screen displays a list of all the defined requirement types for the current template.
-By default the screen will be populated with the standard SpiraPlan® requirement types.
+By default the screen will be populated with the standard Spira requirement types.
 To edit an existing requirement type, change the name, associated workflow, issue check-box, risk check-box, set a default type and/or change the active flag then click "Save".

 You can't delete an existing requirement type, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new requirement type, click the "Add" button and a new row will be added to the list which you can now edit.